nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Temporal Key Integrity Protocol (TKIP)
       A security protocol used in the IEEE 802.11 wireless networking standard.

+   Time Division Duplex (TDD)
+     A method used in wireless communication that uses same frequencies for uplink and downlink, but in a different timeslots.

    Time to First Fix (TTFF)
       The time needed by a :term:`Global Navigation Satellite System (GNSS)` module to estimate its position.